 There are many benefits of living on less.

 - You don’t have to earn more.
-Even if you will earn more in the coming time, it will help you build your retirement fund.
+But, even if you make more in the coming time, it will help you build your retirement fund.

 - More family time and more happiness.